-Competition is another pillar that impacts product’s positioning.
+Competition is another pillar that impacts a product’s positioning.
 Product managers watch out for differentiators vis-a-vis competitors in their market and support a healthy evolution of product strategy.

 All this is to set a proper product vision.
-The product vision is concretized in product roadmap and product backlog, which are product manager’s essential tools.
+The product vision is concretized in the product roadmap and product backlog, which are product manager’s essential tools.

 Not an “Either-Or” Choice

 It is not an either-or” equation when you think of product and project managers for your team.
 It is both.
 For startups, you will most probably end up having to select profiles that meet both criteria.
-Since product manager is more concerned about the viability of the business, we see them typically on the founder team.
+Since the product manager is more concerned about the viability of the business, we see them typically on the founder team.
 If you can get separate individuals for these roles, then make sure to put the clear boundaries on who is the project manager and who is the product manager.